marlub/docker-php/README.md

 bcmath gd exif intl calendar ldap zip pcntl opcache sockets mysqli pdo_pgsql pdo_mysql redis amqp xdebug pcov xhprof
 ```
 All extensions are disabled by default, so new extensions can be added anytime without the risk of breaking setups.
 You can enable extensions with environment variables prefixed with `PHP_EXTENSION_[NAME]`, for example `PHP_EXTENSION_INTL=true`.

+### Customizations
+- With PHP 8.5 opcache is shipped by the official image and no longer managed by this one.
+- amqp is compiled from source for PHP 8.5 until a pecl version is released.

 ### All extension environment variables
 ```